-The College is focused on continuously improving the robustness of its IT systems and will be investing further to achieve ISO:27001 (Information Assurance Standard) over the coming year.
+The College is focused on continuously improving the robustness of its IT systems and has invested further during the year in working towards ISO:27001 (Information Assurance Standard) accreditation.
 This will continue to be supplemented by firewalls, filtering, anti-virus software and regular briefings to staff.
+The College is also working towards achieving certification in Cyber Essentials Plus.